 In the 80s and 90s there was a dramatic shift.
 People who were out of work were able to cook, but the cupboard was empty.
 Basic food items were provided.

 The goal of many companies is to perform well and ethically, returning sustainable profit to the shareholders.
 Apps like Sharesies have introduced a huge number of people to being shareholders.
-Many shareholders care about more than a single bottom line.
+Many companies and shareholders care about more than a single bottom line.
 They also care about behaviour, and the communities they live in.
-A look at pay-ratio change over time is just another measure for shareholders to take into account when providing feedback to companies they invest in.

 Agreed.
 At some point we should have a look at the tax paid by all sorts of institutions and companies in NZ.
 I suspect there will be a few surprises.